 - National Trust

-It’s 2018.
-You don't have an excuse not to have a website for your event.
-There are simple-to-use website builders, such as Wordpress, Wix, and Squarespace, you can use to set up a website in minutes.
-Add your logo, integrate a ticketing partner, and add some key information about your race Boom!
+If that's not an option for you, you can use any good website builder, like Wordpress, Wix, or Squarespace, to set up your website in minutes.
+Add your logo, integrate a ticketing partner, add some key information about your race and - boom!
 You’re ready to go.

 11. Write your race Terms & Conditions